Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Conclusions

 \section{Conclusions}

 We have addressed the problem of safe stabilization of nonlinear affine control systems by proposing an optimization-based feedback design framework inspired by penalty methods for constrained optimization.
 Our design enforces strictly either stability or safety via a hard constraint while promoting the satisfaction of the other property via a soft constraint.
 We have characterized the equilibria of the closed-loop system under the proposed controllers.
-Under suitable assumptions on the dynamics and the safe set, we have shown how to tune the penalty parameter to eliminate spurious equilibria and to increase the region of attraction to all Lyapunov level sets that do not include points where the CLF and the CBF are not compatible.
-Future work will develop tighter estimates of the region of attraction by designing a controller that makes the closed-loop system avoid incompatible points and explore the extension of the proposed framework to input constraints, partial knowledge of the dynamics, multiple CBFs, and higher-order CBFs.
+We have shown how to tune the penalty parameter to eliminate spurious equilibria and to increase the region of attraction to all Lyapunov level sets that do not include points where the CLF and the CBF are not compatible.
+Future work will develop tighter estimates of the region of attraction, consider extra design parameters and explore the extension of the proposed framework to generalized notions of CBFs.